dudung/soal/_posts/fi3201/2021-01-23-quadratic-formula.md

 ## exercises
 1. Discriminant $D$ in Alg. <a href="#alg:qf-quadratic-formula-algorithm">1</a>. seems not too essential, since it can be directly substitute to the formula for $x_1$ and $x_2$.
 Explain why it is defined as separate term $D$?
 Can you guess?
 The hint is number of solutions.
+2. Modify the given JavaScript program for calculating solution of a quadratic equation $2x^2 - 5x + 2 = 0$.
+3. Modify the given C++ program for calculating solution of a quadratic equation $4x^2 - 9$.
+4. Modify the given Python program for calculating solution of a quadratic equation $5x^2 - 125x = 0$.
+5. Make program in BASIC to calculate solution of a quadratic equation $x^2 - 10x + 9 = 0$.

 ## references